Preoperative Radiosurgery for the Treatment of High Grade Glioma, NeoGlioma Trial

 PRIMARY OBJECTIVE:

-I. To evaluate the safety of preoperative radiosurgery in the treatment of patients with biopsy-proven high grade glioma prior to conventional therapy.
+I. To evaluate the feasibility, safety and maximum tolerated dose (MTD) of preoperative radiosurgery in the treatment of patients with biopsy-proven high-grade glioma prior to conventional therapy.

 SECONDARY OBJECTIVES: